OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 Octopus has evolved over the years to make complex deployments easy with best practice features such as environments and targets, unique concepts like tenants and runbooks, and useful management tools like spaces.

-However, while Octopus is one of the best tools available for managing external platforms and deployments, it has become clear that there is one complex platform companies are increasingly relying on for their operations that Octopus is not well suited to managing: Octopus itself.
+However, while Octopus is one of the best tools available for managing external platforms and deployments, it has become clear that there is one complex platform companies are increasingly relying on for their operations that Octopus is not well suited to orchestrating: Octopus itself.

 Complex deployments often mean thousands of tenants, targets, projects, environments, and spaces, and the only solution today to managing these resources as a group is by directly scripting the Octopus API.
 [The vision statement for the deploy group](https://docs.google.com/document/d/1Se7ALUyJM6zlXSJYxG_Ay7gHAaggGn8XBfgLr_VmjW0/edit) highlights that Octopus must be democratic, so allowing people from various disciplines and teams to participate in releasing and deploying software is a core value for us.
 API scripts require a very specialized skill set, and present a roadblock to operating Octopus at scale.